[Image Description: Book cover for Rosie The Raven, by Helga Bansch, featuring a young white-presenting child flanked by two enormous black ravens.]

 Did you enjoy this article and learn something new?
 Want to empower this awesome autistic-run organization?

-Consider supporting my work on Patreon, so I can continue to help parents & educators like you raise the next generation of kind & brilliant leaders.
-For as little as $1 a month, you can make BFL accessible for families everywhere and get access to exclusive bonus content that you can’t find anywhere else.
+Consider supporting my work on Patreon.
+Every dollar helps me create resources to help parents & educators like you raise the next generation of kind & brilliant leaders.
+You can make BFL accessible for families everywhere AND get access to exclusive bonus content that you can’t find anywhere else.

 *Note on identity language: